 Calculation of CPI

-Consumer Price Index is also known as CPI.
-It is one of the macroeconomic indicators of inflation.
-In this article, we will see what is CPI, what are the basket of goods aand services under CPI and their respective weights, and the method of how is CPI calculated in India.
+The Consumer Price Index is also known as CPI.
+It is one of the macroeconomic inflation indicators.
+In this article, we will see the Consumer Price Index meaning CPI, the basket of goods and services under CPI and their respective weights, and the method of how is CPI calculated in India.

-- Proposed Groups of basket of goods and services under CPI are as follows :
+Proposed Groups of a basket of goods and services under CPI are as follows :

-- In defining a Consumer Price Index, the scope and coverage of the index should be clearly explained.
-For example, it should specify the population group covered, say, urban wage earners, agricultural laboureres, rural population, etc. The geographical area covered e.g. a particular city, a well-defined industrial area or a state should also be specified in respect of a Consumer Price Index.
+In defining a Consumer Price Index, the scope and coverage of the index should be clearly explained.
+It should specify the population group covered, such as urban wage earners, and the geographical area covered, such as a city, a well-defined industrial site, or a state.
+In India, the above-mentioned segment-specific CPIs are regularly compiled and published separately.

-- CPI for Industrial Workers (IW) : It covers industrial workers employed in any one of the seven sectors namely factories, mines, plantation, railways, public motor transport undertakings, electricity generation and distribution establishments as well as ports and docks.
+It covers industrial workers employed in any one of the seven sectors, namely factories, mines, plantations, railways, public motor transport undertakings, electricity generation and distribution establishments, and ports and docks.
 The index covers only manual workers irrespective of their income.

-- CPI for Agricultural Labourers (AL) : A person is treated as an agricultural labourer if he or she follows one or more of the agricultural occupations in the capacity of a labourer on hire, whether paid in cash or kind or partly in cash and partly in kind.
+A person is treated as an agricultural labourer if they follow one or more of the farming occupations in the capacity of a labourer on hire, whether paid in cash or kind or partly in cash and partly in kind.

 Calculation of Consumer Price Index

-- Compilation of CPI Numbers Four requirements :
+Compilation of CPI Numbers has four requirements :

 - Selection of Base Year

-Stage 2: In the second and subsequent stages these elementary price indices are combined to obtain higher-level indices using information on the expenditures on each of the elementary aggregates as weights.
+Stage 2: In the second and subsequent stages, these elementary price indices are combined to obtain a higher-level index using the information on each elementary aggregates’ expenditures as weights.

 - Weighting Diagram (Consumption Patterns)